KingDavid9991/Buzzme/README.md

 Features

-• Send and receive ETH payments quickly and securely

 • Connect with your favorite content creators and show your support

-• View transaction history and account balances in real-time

 • Minimal transaction fees, powered by Ethereum's blockchain technology